lvgl/lvgl/docs/widgets/extra/span.md

 use function `lv_span_set_indent(spangroup, 20)` to set text indent of first line.

 ## Events
-Only the [Generic events](../overview/event.html#generic-events) are sent by the object type.
+No special events are sent by this widget.

 Learn more about [Events](/overview/event).